Macrometacorp/docs/docs/search-views/semantic-search/concepts/quantization.md

 ## Which Type to Use

 The best quantization type to use depends on your specific use case and the characteristics of your data.
 For example, if memory usage is a critical concern, then you might opt for a more aggressive quantization method like PQ.
 If accuracy is more important and memory usage is less of a concern, then you might choose no quantization or a less aggressive method like SQ.

-## Examples of Quantization Use Cases

-Here are some examples of when to use particular quantization types.

-### Large-scale Image Databases

-- **Technique**: Product Quantization
-- **Reason**: With millions of high-dimensional image vectors, PQ offers a balance between search accuracy and storage efficiency.
-- **Example**: A platform like Google Photos could employ PQ to efficiently manage and search through billions of images.

-### Sensor Data in IoT Networks

-- **Technique**: Scalar Quantization
-- **Reason**: Given the large volume of data from IoT sensors, scalar quantization can simplify the data for transmission and processing.
-- **Example**: A smart city's sensor network might use scalar quantization to reduce the data load sent to central servers.

-### Text Document Retrieval

-- **Technique**: Product Quantization
-- **Reason**: Text documents, when vectorized (e.g., via embeddings), reside in high-dimensional spaces.
-PQ can compress these vectors efficiently.
-- **Example**: A service like Arxiv might employ PQ to manage and search through large repositories of academic papers.